elbicuderri/Cpp_Study/README.md

 #### Tips for Cpp

-# read the serial number of the nano in the docker container
+# The way to read the serial number of the nano in the docker container

 ```docker
 $ docker run -itd --gpus all --name ${container name} -v /sys:/root/sys $[image name or ID}